kamarianakis/glGA-SDK-public/README.md

 ---

 > **New decade, new languages, new tools**:
-> cross platform compilation with cmake, cross platform/programming language development with VSCode employing python, C++ and C# for a full computer graphics (CG) stack ( GPU to CPU) to realise cross-operating system, cross-game engine CG algorithm development
+> cross platform compilation (cmake), cross platform/programming language development with (VSCode) employing Python, C++ and C# for a computer graphics (CG) full-stack deployment ( GPU to CPU character rendering and animation) to realise cross-operating system, cross-game engine, cross-algebra CG character algorithm development

 ### glGA SDK Requirements

-**A scientific development/experimentation/visualization and algorithmic design/teaching computation platform** from *GPU CG to XR* and from *euclidean, quaternion algebra to geometric algebra GA* and *deep learning (DL) for computer graphics (CG)*:
+**A scientific development/experimentation/visualization and algorithmic design/teaching computation platform** from *CPU to GPU CG and XR* and from *euclidean, quaternion algebra to geometric algebra GA* and *deep learning (DL) for computer graphics (CG)*:

 - shader based OpenGL4.4 complete pipeline support: vertex, fragment, geometry, compute, tessellation
 - Geometric algebra as an all-in-one framework unifying Linear algebra, complex numbers, Quat, Dquat algebras